ammarsys/pyaww/CONTRIBUTING.md

 # Contributing to pyaww

-First, thanks for taking the time to contribute! ❤️ All contributions are welcomed and encouraged.
+First, thanks for taking the time to consider contributing! ❤️ All contributions are welcomed and encouraged.

 ## Contributing